 Helal Miah, investment research analyst at The Share Centre, makes his predictions on possible movers in next week’s FTSE reshuffle.

-Merlin Entertainments and Babcock International are most likely victims of next FTSE reshuffle
+Merlin and Babcock are the most likely victims of FTSE reshuffle

 - Possible candidates to drop out of the FTSE 100 include an engineering support group as well as the owner of Alton Towers and Legoland